The-Chris-Davies/COMP472_Miniproject2/info.md

 where `count(k,p)` is the number of possible s-in-a-rows that have `k` pieces in them for player `p`.

-Note that the weight for each of these counts (2^k) is not optimal - I know that, for example, two (s-1)-in-a-rows is equivalent to one s-in-a-row, but I didn't do a full combinatorial game theory analysis of the move combinations as I would have liked.
+Note that the weight for each of these counts (2^2k) is not optimal - I know that, for example, two (s-1)-in-a-rows is equivalent to one s-in-a-row, but I didn't do a full combinatorial game theory analysis of the move combinations as I would have liked.

 This approach fails to consider the case where multiple possible s-in-a-rows share a hole, as it assumes all are independent.

 ### heuristic_2:
-`heuristic_2` is similar to heuristic 1, except it ignores whether a state is valid or not, and does not weight its moves by `k` instead of 2^k.
+`heuristic_2` is similar to heuristic 1, except it ignores whether a state is valid or not.
 This way, it runs 2/3 of the convolutions of heuristic_1 and avoids the comparisons that determine if a state is valid.
 This way, it is faster than the first heuristic, but not as informed.

 ## Speed:
 my system is currently very slow (due to all the array operations).
 That said, it is *very* parallelizable, so if the heuristic function was gpu accelerated, I believe this would be very quick. (the way the heuristic is found from the convolution involves a lot of array comparisons, which are a perfect use case for SIMD operations on the GPU).
 I have written my program to use CuPy if available, but because I don't have an Nvidia GPU, I am not able to test it.

+In the game configurations provided, my heuristics very frequently ran out of time, and often were unable to perform any meaningful analysis of the board state.
+That's what happens when you don't read the project definition I suppose.

 because of all the time I wasted on mediocre and irrelevant speed improvements, my AI is relatively unoptimised, and could do with improvement.
 I have not implemented any sorting into alpha-beta pruning, given more time this would be the first thing I do.